 After cleaning, let both components dry completely in a shaded, well-ventilated spot.

 A dry rainfly is non-negotiable before you apply any waterproofing.
 Leftover moisture causes sealant to fail and mold to form.
-Use these steps to get it right:
+Follow these steps before moving on:

 - Choose a clean, flat area: This prevents contamination from dirt and debris.